-Even without the effects of serious weather, seasonal changes in refinery capacity, fuel blends, and other factors can raise or lower the price of fuel.
-And for shippers, increases or decreases in fuel costs affect freight surcharges, adding complexity and uncertainty to the overall costs of moving goods to market.
+But for the weather to make an impact, it does not have to be severe.
+Seasonal changes in refinery capacity, fuel blends, and other factors can raise or lower the price of fuel.
+For shippers, all of these weather-related price changes influence their bottom line, adding complexity and uncertainty to the overall costs of moving goods to market.

 Summer: Storm Dangers and More Expensive Fuel

-Other factors beyond hurricanes raise fuel costs in the summer.
-In the United States, peak driving season lasts from May through August, driving demand up as families take summer vacations.
-Changing over to summer fuel blends can also be costly for refineries, adding to the cost of production.
-Some estimates place the increased cost from switching to summer blend fuels to be as high as fifteen cents per gallon.
-And yes, even the threat of tropical storms can reduce production slightly, as oil rigs and platforms are evacuated temporarily in advance of their arrival.
+Switching to summer fuel blends can also be costly for refineries, adding to the cost of production.
+Some estimates place the increased cost from switching to summer-blend fuels to be as high as fifteen cents per gallon.

 Winter: Heating Oil, Icy Roads, and Freeze-Offs

-As seasons and weather patterns change, refineries adjust production in expectation of demand for heating oil.
-Close to 6 million homes and some commercial businesses in the United States use heating oil in the winter months, mostly concentrated in the Northeast.
-In 2015, approximately 4 billion gallons of heating oil were used by homes in the U.S. Because there is a limited amount of refinery capacity available at any one time, this causes upward pressure on the price of over-the-road diesel, which is a similar refined product in terms of composition and formulation.
+Because there is a limited amount of refinery capacity available at any one time, this causes upward pressure on the price of over-the-road diesel in the Northeast.
 The converse is also true: a milder winter will generally ease prices on both heating oil and diesel.

 Natural gas can also be affected by severe cold.
-Freeze-offs can restrict production during the coldest periods, when low temperatures cause the water in natural gas wellheads to reduce or entirely shut off the flow, at least temporarily.
+Freeze-offs can restrict production when it is coldest.
+Low temperatures cause the water in natural gas wellheads to reduce or entirely shut off the flow, at least temporarily.

 Gain Real Transparency Into the Cost of Fuel